Directed by Filippo Walter Ratti

 In 1996, the film was rescued from obscurity by British video company Redemption Film, which issued it on VHS under the title Crazy Desires of a Murderer - in Italian with English subtitles.
 Redemption’s release featured a good-looking widescreen print but, unfortunately, 5 seconds of an eyeball carving was removed at the insistence of the Britsh Board of Film Classification.
 And once again the film fared poorly as Redemption apparently only sold around 150 copies.

 The reasons for the film’s lack of success may initially seem puzzling as the plot sounds quite promising.
 It has most of the ingredients needed to make an enjoyable giallo but, unfortunately, it falls rather flat in its execution.
 Ambrogio Molteni's meandering script is probably the biggest problem.
 Molteni’s storytelling is annoyingly unfocused as he spends far too much time on the boring subplot about Pier Luigi’s troubles with the drug dealers he owes money to.
 In fact, the plot is full of irrelevant details that are brought up only to be dropped a few minutes later.
-Characterization is kept at a strictly rudimentary level (if that) and the characters display a surprising lack of interest in the fact that someone among them is a killer, although it’s possible that the many disinterested faces are simply a reflection of the actors’ personal attitudes towards the project.
+Characterization is kept at a strictly rudimentary level (if that) and the characters display a surprising lack of interest in the fact that someone among them is a killer, although it’s possible that the many disinterested faces are simply a reflection of the actors’ lack of interest in the material.
 Not helping matters any is the sluggish pacing as well as Filippo Walter Ratti’s often lifeless direction.

 But in spite of these faults, Crazy Desires possesses a quirky atmosphere that is strangely compelling in its own weird way, and it does feature a couple of notable plus points.
 The strongest card is probably Corrado Gaipa as the wry, old police inspector who walks with a limp.
 Gaipa, who appeared in everything from The Godfather (1972) to nazisploitation trash like The Red Nights of the Gestapo (1977), is a fine character actor and he puts in a good performance as the peculiar Columbo-style inspector.
 Piero Piccioni's moody score is another great asset, and the camerawork is not bad either - capturing some pretty stylish images along the way.